Project DetailsLocation: Jesup, Georgia

 The roadway ramp walls for this bridge seem conventional on the surface, but there were a few special design aspects needed to make this project a success.

 The bridge abutments were built on piles extending through the MSE backfill.
 The angle between the proposed bridge and the railroad tracks of about 45 degrees required a special design of the walls’ acute corners.
 On each side of the bridge, two bin wall designs were provided, in which soil reinforcements are connected on both ends to the panels on opposite sides of the corner.
+From the MSE wall footing up to the bottom of the abutment seat, a conventional bin wall was designed, with the soil reinforcement arrangement to accommodate the pile locations within the wall volume.
+From the bottom of the abutment seat to the top of abutment, the soil reinforcements were designed to skew horizontally away from the opposite side up to 45 degrees.
+Soil reinforcement connectors (tie strips) were cast directly into the abutment seat concrete.

 The overpass was finished in 2018.
 In total, 68,470 square feet of Reinforced Earth MSE wall and nearly half a mile of precast traffic barrier was installed.